lovetheory/nkc2/README.md

 # Should you have
 - ArangoDB listening on 8529

-# Explanation
+# For your convenience
 - server_settings.js includes several globally used server parameters
 - GET `server_address:port/html/jade/:jadeFileName` will return rendered `jadeFineName.jade`
-- everything under /jquery /angular /chat will be served static.
+- everything under `/jquery`, `/angular` and `/chat` will be served static.
 - Every unrouted path will end up returning 404.jade
+- `query_functions.js` is the database wrapper
+- `api_functions.js` contains all the API functions.
+Then we can call them when serving HTML requests